laurlen2112/Pewlett-Hackard-Analysis/README.md

 # Module 7: Pewlett-Hackard Analysis

 # Purpose and Overview:
 In an effort to "future-proof" the company, Pewlett-Hackard (PH) is scrutinizing their records to determine which employees will likely retire based on birth year and which employees are eligible for a mentorship program.
-The analysis was completed using PostgreSQL and PG Admin.
+This analysis was completed using PostgreSQL and PG Admin.

 # Results:

-* The "Retirement Titles" CSV calculates that over 133,000 employees are due to retire based on [birth year over a 3 year span](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/del_1_retirement_code.png).
+* The "Retirement Titles" CSV calculates that over 133,000 employees are due to retire based on [birth year](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/del_1_retirement_code.png).
 This query returns employee number, employee name, job title, and "to" and "from" dates.
 This query over-anticipates the number of retiring employees because it captures employees with their previous and current job titles so there are duplicate entries.
 By way of example, employee number 10004 is listed on rows 3 and 4 of [this CSV](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/retirement_titles_CSV.png) holding a different job title in each row.

 * The "Unique Titles" CSV forecasts that over 72,000 employees will retire.
 The CSV contains employee number, name, and title.
 This query uses the ["distinct on"](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/del_%201_unique_titles_code.png) ability of PostgreSQL to filter out the duplicate entries described above.
 For example, [here](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/unique_titles_csv.png), employee number 10004 is only visible on row 3 of this CSV in his current position as Senior Engineer.